Loveday (1458): Yorkist demands

 The period between St Albans and the Loveday, says Pollard, is one of the most poorly recorded of the entire century, although what is known has enabled historians to piece together the basic chronology.
-By 1458, Henry's government urgently needed to deal with the unfinished problem that the Battle of St Albans had created, summarised by the scholar Ralph Griffiths as the "craving of the younger magnates for revenge on those who had killed their fathers".
+By 1458, Henry's government urgently needed to deal with the unfinished problem that the Battle of St Albans had created, summarised by the scholar Ralph A. Griffiths as the "craving of the younger magnates for revenge on those who had killed their fathers".
 But Henry also wanted to bring the Yorkists back into the fold.
 Taking the initiative, the Loveday was intended to be his personal contribution to a lasting peace.
-(Note: Although Watts has suggested otherwise, suggesting that "it was surely the work of [the] council, rather than the whimsy of the King, that the inspiration for the famous Loveday of March 1458 is to be found".)
+(Note: Although Watts has suggested otherwise, suggesting that "it was surely the work of [the] council, rather than the whimsy of the king, that the inspiration for the famous Loveday of March 1458 is to be found".)
 Another motive for achieving a united magnatial front was the French: intelligence had been received suggesting they planned to attack Calais.
 (Note: Calais, although on the northern coast of France, had been an English possession since 1346.
 France had ceded Calais to England following the latter's victory at the Battle of Crecy.)
 In the event, this never occurred, but the previous year the French had been able to land at Sandwich in Kent, which they sacked, taking many prisoners.
 This alone was reason enough to bring the warring parties together.
 The Yorkists released an official statement, known as the Parliamentary Pardon, which was intended to absolve them of blame for the crisis.
-This, as the name suggests, was passed by act of parliament, and was seen as a stronger defence for the Yorkists than one issued by the King alone.
+This, as the name suggests, was passed by act of parliament, and was seen as a stronger defence for the Yorkists than one issued by the king alone.
 (Note: This was not a particularly easy achievement, however; in a letter to John Paston, Henry Windsor said that even in the commons "many a mon groged full sore now it is passed".)

 Lovedays as arbitration

-Definition

-In the context of a 'loveday', 'love' meant concord or a settlement; likewise, in law, a 'day' indicated a case-opening rather than a twenty-four hour period.
+In 'loveday', 'love' meant concord or a settlement, and 'day' as a legal term meant a case-opening rather than a twenty-four hour period.
 There were few, if any restrictions on the kind of business that a loveday could address, as long as the court had authorised it, and this included cases that were pending at a higher court.
 Arbitration, argues legal historian Anthony Musson, was not a resource restricted to one particular group of people, rather a universal phenomenon, occurring at every level and among all orders of society".